 The Department of Child Services (DCS) provides services to children and families to prevent and protect against child abuse.
 It works to ensure the wellbeing of children within their individual jurisdictions.
 DCS will likely support this program as it is another resource to benefit foster children and support their improved behavioral and educational opportunities.
-The support of DCS would have a critical impact on our program through their referrals and is therefore very important to our success.
-We aim to keep them satisfied through communication and involvement and will communicate to them via the program specialist.
+The support of DCS would have a critical impact on the program through their referrals and is therefore very important to a successful outcome.
+The program aims to keep them satisfied through communication and involvement and will communicate to them via the program specialist.

 Another stakeholder includes the biological parents of the foster child.
 They are biologically related to the foster child and still hold legal rights to the child(ren).
 They are mainly interested in remaining involved in their children's lives until they are reunited.
 They also aim to better themselves in the interim.
 They are likely to be thankful that this program is available to their children and will help them in areas that they were not able to help them.
-They have a medium impact on our program and a low rate of impact for the success of our program.
-Our program specialist will the be in communication with the biological parent(s).
+They have a medium impact on the program and a low rate of impact for the success of the program.
+The program specialist will be in communication with the biological parent(s).

-Schools are a stakeholder that are have an interest in the benefits of our program due to the learning environment and the behaviors of the children within their bounds.
+Schools are a stakeholder that are have an interest in the benefits of the program due to the learning environment and the behaviors of the children within their bounds.
 Schools are educational institutinos tasked with educating all children, including those in foster care and must accommodate the late arrival of children due to frequent moves.
-Their goals are to educate all children regardless of their backgrounds, challenges, and the number of moves they've experienced.
-They will be interested in directing or recommending that some of their students attend our program in order to improve their behaviors and educational potential in school.
-They can have a high impact on our program due to their support and referrals, and they will have a correspondingly high impact on our success, as well.
-They need to be kept informed of our program updates and presence, and our program specialist will stay in contact with them.
+Their goals are to educate all chidren regardless of their backgrounds, challenges, and the number of moves they've experienced.
+They will be interested in directing or recommending that some of their students attend the program in order to improve their behaviors and educational potential in school.
+They can have a high impact on the program due to their support and referrals, and they will have a correspondingly high impact on the success, as well.
+They need to be kept informed of the program updates and presence, and the program specialist will stay in contact with them.

 The community includes the environment in which foster children interact and are present.
 Ideally it should seek to provide a safe environment for all to grow and thrive in.
-However, it is possible that the community could be the source of some of the behaviors and educational deficits we are noticing in the children.
-Children often mirror what they see behaviorally and educationally, so the by-products we see in their lives may simply be a reflection of their environmental influences.
-The community is likely to see our program as a major need in the area.
-However, a major concern may arise if they refer more children than we can accommodate.
-They have a low impact on our program and are not really linked to our success in any way, either.
+However, it is possible that the community could be the source of some of the behaviors and educational deficits the program is noticing in the children.
+Children often mirror what they see behaviorally and educationally, so the by-products seen in their lives may simply be a reflection of their environmental influences.
+The community is likely to see the program as a major need in the area.
+However, a major concern may arise if they refer more children than the program can accommodate.
+They have a low impact on the program and are not really linked to their success in any way, either.
 Their involvement is strictly coincidental due to location.
-We aim to just monitor their engagement and provide minimal effort.
-We will dispatch our program community liaison for communication with the local community regarding our progress.
+The program aim to just monitor their engagement and provide minimal effort.
+It will dispatch the program's progress.